andrewtran28/auth-boilerplate/README.md

 ## Authentication Strategy
 This project implements a robust full-stack JWT-based authentication system using HTTP-only cookies for secure session management.
 It is designed for use in full-stack applications and prioritizes security, user experience, and flexibility across both development and production environments.

-#### 1. Login Flow
+### 1. Login Flow
-- Users log in with their credentials to the Express back-end.
-If valid, a JWT acces token is generated contianing the user's ID and username.
-This token is set in a secure, HTTP-only cookie which prevents access by JavaScript and automatically attaches to requests (i.e., cookie-based auth).
+- Users submit their credentials to the Express backend.
+- Upon successful login, a short-lived Access Token (30 minutes) and a long-lived Refresh Token (7 days) are issued as secure, HTTP-only cookies.
+- These tokens are not accessible via JavaScript (`httpOnly: true`) and are automatically included in future HTTP requests by the browser.

-#### 2. Protected Routes
+### 2. Protected Routes
-- Back-end routes use a custom authenticationToken middleware that reads the JWT from the HTTP-only cookie (i.e., Access Token), verifies and decodes it using jsonwebtoken, and attaches the authenticated user to req.user for downstream handlers.
-Protected routes such as the "User Page" are only displayed if the user is logged in and will only see their information.
+- Backend routes use a custom `authenticateToken` middleware that reads the Access Token from the cookie, verifies it using `jsonwebtoken`, and attaches the authenticated user to `req.user`.
+- Frontend pages like the "User Page" are protected using a `ProtectedRoute` component, which ensures only authenticated users can access them.

-#### 3. Token Refresh Flow
+### 3. Token Refresh Flow
-- The auth boilerplate utilizes a dual-cookie strategy: A short-lived (30min) Access Token, and a long-lived (7 days) Refresh Token.
-The Access Token is attached to all HTTP requests as an HTTP-only cookie, while the Refresh Token is used to obtain new Access Tokens without requiring to log in again.
-- When the Access Token expires, the front-end can silently call the "refresh" route to obtain a new Access Token --only if the Refresh Token is still valid.
-If the Refresh Token is missing or expired, the user muust log in again.
+- When the Access Token expires, the frontend can make a silent request to a `/api/auth/refresh` route to obtain a new Access Token, as long as the Refresh Token is still valid.
+- If the Refresh Token is missing or expired, the user must log in again.
-- Refresh Tokens are never exposed to JavaScript as they are not stored in localStorage or sessionStorage, but rather HTTP-only cookies.
+- Neither token is stored in `localStorage` or `sessionStorage`; both are managed via secure HTTP-only cookies.

-#### 4. Additional Features
+### 4. Additional Features
-- Brute-force Login Protection: Locks accounts after a certain number of failed attempts for 15 minutes.
-Automatically resets on successful login.
+- **Brute-force Protection:** After a configurable number of failed login attempts, the account is temporarily locked (e.g., 15 minutes).
+Lock resets on successful login.
+- **Secure Password Reset:**
-- Password Reset With Email: Users can request a password reset via username or email.
-Secure time-limited token (UUIDv4) is emailed using Resend that is only valid for 24 hours.
+  - Users can request a password reset by submitting their username or email.
+  - If an account is found, a 24-hour time-limited reset link is emailed using [Resend](https://resend.com/).
+Previously used AWS SES, however Resend is a free-alternative.
-  - Anti-user enumeration response hides existence of accounts ("If the user exists, an email has been sent").
+  - Anti-enumeration measures: The frontend always shows a generic success message (e.g., “If the user exists, an email has been sent.”).

 ## Technology Used
-- React + Vite
+- **Frontend:** React + Vite, TypeScript, HTML, CSS
-- TypeScript
-- HTML + CSS
+- **Backend:** Node.js + Express, Prisma ORM, PostgreSQL
-- Node.js + Express
+- **Authentication:** JWT (access + refresh tokens), HTTP-only cookies
-- PostgreSQL
-- Prisma ORM
-- Resend (Email API)
+- **Email API:** Resend (formerly AWS SES)
-  - AWS SES (Email API; Later replaced with Resend as a free alternative)
-- Netlify (Client-side deployment)
-- Render (Back-end web service)
-- Neon (Database hosting)
+- **Hosting:** Netlify (frontend), Render (backend), Neon (PostgreSQL database)